ZishanAdThandar/hacknotes/Web/README.md

 - use `dirb` to find common files. `dirb http://target.tld`
 - Check source code for any sensetive information leak

+## search for vulnerablity in Software or Services
+- Searching on Google
+- Using searchsploit
+- shodan
+- censys
+We can also utilize online exploit databases to search for vulnerabilities, like [Exploit DB](https://www.exploit-db.com), [Rapid7 DB](https://www.rapid7.com/db/), or [Vulnerability Lab](https://www.vulnerability-lab.com).

 ## Login Bypass
 - Default Credential: Search on search engines for platform or CMS specific credentials
 - Credential Stuffing